 Community Artist Program

-The Community Artist in the Parks program began in 2009 as a way to highlight the connection between local artists and the landscapes contained within the National Park Service Southeast Utah Group (SEUG): Arches and Canyonlands National Parks and Hovenweep and Natural Bridges National Monuments.
+The scenery within the national parks in southeast Utah inspired the creation of the Community Artist in the Parks program.
+The program began in 2009 as a way to highlight the connection between local artists and the landscapes contained within the parks of the National Park Service's Southeast Utah Group: Arches National Park, Canyonlands National Park, Hovenweep National Monument, and Natural Bridges National Monument.

 The program gives visitors from across the globe an opportunity to see first-hand the results of artistic inspiration from wild nature.
 It provides local artists an ability to teach and demonstrate their medium and passion for creative expression.